worktheclock/replit.github.io/tutorials/13-steganography.md

     pixels = img[2]
     return pixels
 ```
-The above function uses the PyPNG module's *Reader Class Object* to get the `png` data.

 The `read()` method returns a 4‑tuple consisting of:

-- width: Width of PNG image in pixels;
+- width: Width of PNG image in pixels
-- height: Height of PNG image in pixels;
+- height: Height of PNG image in pixels
-- rows: A sequence or iterator for the row data;
+- rows: A sequence or iterator for the row data
-- info: An info dictionary containing much of the image metadata.
+- info: An info dictionary containing some meta data

-We are interested in the third, "rows", which is a lazy iterator containing all the pixels of the image, row by row.
-So we take the "row" data from the 4-tuple at index position 2 and add it to a variable called `pixels`.
+We are primarily interested in the third item, "rows", which is an iterator containing all the pixels of the image, row by row.
+If you're not familiar with Python generators [take a look at this guide](https://realpython.com/introduction-to-python-generators/), but they are essentially memory-efficient lists.

-A [generator function](https://realpython.com/introduction-to-python-generators/) returns a lazy iterator which is an object that we can loop over like a list.
-However, unlike lists, lazy iterators do not store their contents in memory.

-### Encoding the image with the message
+## Encoding the image with the message

-Now that we have the message and pixels of the image ready we can combine them to form our secret encoded image.
+Now that we have the encoded message and pixels of the image ready we can combine them to form our secret encoded image.

-Add the following function to the `main.py` file, below the `get_pixels_from_image()` function.
+Add the following function to the bottom of the `main.py` file.
+This function takes in the outputs from the previous functions (our raw pixels and our message encoded as a binary string), and combines them.

 ```python
 def encode_pixels_with_message(pixels, bytestring):